Skip to main content

 3.2.3.
 Unsubscribe

-A CoAP client can unsubscribe simply by cancelling the observation as
+A CoAP client can unsubscribe by canceling the observation as

-CoAP GET with the Observe Option set to 1 or send a CoAP Reset
+use CoAP GET with the Observe Option set to 1, or simply "forget" the

-As per [RFC7641] a server that transmits notifications mostly in non-
+As per [RFC7641], a server transmits notifications mostly as non-

-confirmable messages, but it MUST send a notification in a
+confirmable messages, but it sends a notification as a confirmable

-confirmable message instead of a non-confirmable message at least
+message instead of a non-confirmable message at least every 24 hours.

 This value can be modified at the broker by the administrator of a

-topic by modifying the parameter "observer-check" on Section 2.2.
+topic by modifying the topic property "observer-check" (see

-This would allow changing the rate at which different implementations
+Section 2.2).
+This would allow changing the rate at which different

-verify that a subscriber is still interested in observing a topic-
+implementations verify that a subscriber is still interested in

 3.2.4.
 Delete topic-data

-A publisher MAY delete a topic by making a CoAP DELETE request on the
+A publisher can delete a topic-data resource by making a CoAP DELETE

-On success, the server returns a 2.02 (Deleted) response.
+On success, the broker returns a 2.02 (Deleted) response.

 Request: